 About

-Innovative Advancements in Orthopedics, Sports Medicine, Pain, Nerve, & Spine Interventions
+Innovative Advancements in Orthopedics, Sports Medicine, Spine, Brain, Nerve, & Pain Interventions

-Dr. Richard J. McMurtrey, MD, MSc is the medical director of AAMI and an accomplished physician, scientist, and engineer, holding degrees with highest honors in medicine and surgery, biomedical engineering, and neuroscience.
-He has expertise in interventional sports medicine, critical care medicine, regenerative medicine, and minimally-invasive surgical procedures in orthopedics & neurosurgery.
-He was distinguished as one of the top innovators for his work at the University of Oxford (including the Oxford Institute of Biomedical Engineering, the Department of Engineering Science, and the Oxbridge Biotech Roundtable), where he pioneered new tissue engineering techniques, elucidated stem cell signaling pathways, studied new applications of interventional ultrasonics in tissue repair, and won top awards for his innovative design of novel biomedical devices.
-He has led significant research in both academics and private industry, including work on molecular signaling pathways of cellular regeneration and tissue formation, tissue engineering, electrophysiologic modeling, and exercise pathophysiology, and he has published his work in several prestigious academic journals including Tissue Engineering, Stem Cells & Development, Journal of Tissue Engineering, Journal of Neural Engineering, Neural Regeneration Research, and Brain Research, which works have been highly cited by many hundreds of scientists around the world.
+Dr. McMurtrey was distinguished as one of the top innovators for his work at the University of Oxford (including the Oxford Institute of Biomedical Engineering, the Department of Engineering Science, and the Oxbridge Biotech Roundtable), where he pioneered new tissue engineering techniques for growing mini-organs from patients' own stem cells, elucidated stem cell signaling pathways, and won top awards for his innovative design of novel biomedical devices.
+He has led significant research in both academics and private industry, including work on molecular signaling pathways of cellular regeneration, tissue formation, neuroprotection, and electrophysiologic modeling, and he has published work in several prestigious academic journals including Tissue Engineering, Stem Cells & Development, Journal of Tissue Engineering, Journal of Neural Engineering, Neural Regeneration Research, and Brain Research, which works have been highly cited by many hundreds of scientists around the world.
 Dr. McMurtrey also co-authored the stem cell & tissue engineering textbook Organoids and Mini-Organs (Elsevier Academic Press, University of Edinburgh) as an adjunct professor of neuroscience.
-He trained in neurosurgery, general surgery, anesthesiology, and critical care, with significant time spent working in trauma surgery, spine surgery, intensive care, pain management, and interventional surgical procedures at the University of Virginia Medical Center, the University of Colorado Hospital, Denver Health County Hospital, and Children's Hospital Colorado, plus additional experience at the Oxford University Hospitals, Nuffield Department of Orthopaedics, Rheumatology, and Musculoskeletal Sciences, and Oxford Orthopaedic Engineering Centre.
+He trained at top-ranked programs in neurosurgery, orthopedic surgery, general surgery, anesthesiology, and critical care, with significant time spent working in trauma surgery, spine surgery, intensive care, pain management, and interventional surgical procedures at several Level 1 Trauma Centers including the University of Virginia Medical Center, the University of Colorado Hospital, Denver County Hospital, and Children's Hospital Colorado, plus additional fellowship experience at Oxford University Hospitals, Nuffield Department of Orthopaedics, Rheumatology, and Musculoskeletal Sciences, and Oxford Orthopaedic Engineering Centre.
 He enjoys keeping up to date with the latest cutting-edge research, treatments, and techniques in a variety of disciplines, and he is licensed to practice medicine and surgery in both Utah and Colorado.

 -----